DarienLibrary/website_content/content/_finished/business/business.md

 ### Bloomberg Terminal
 The Bloomberg Terminal, which tracks real-time financial market data, is an invaluable financial tool whether you are a job seeker looking for openings or an aspiring investor.
 The Terminal is open to all patrons.
 Darien residents, people who work in Darien, and [Friends](/friends "Friend of the Library") may reserve the Terminal in advance.
-Just stop by the Reference Desk on the Second Level to make your reserve your spot.
+Just stop by the Reference Desk on the Second Level to reserve your spot.
 Or call [203-669-5236](tel:2036695236 "Call the Reference Desk") or [email us](mailto:askus@darienlibrary.org "Email the Reference Desk").
 <br />
 <br />